 Bring Medication & Essentials – Cuba is Limited on Supplies

 Cuba may have one of the world’s best medical systems in practice, but it doesn’t have the resources.
-What medications exist are limited to locals (and rightly so) and big pharmacies are very rare to find.
+What medications exist are limited to locals (and rightly so), and big pharmacies are very rare to find.

 Why?
 If you do stumble upon a store that contains any items resembling medicines at home, then you will be paying ridiculously high prices – likely three times the amount.

-Consider leaving anything you have left over behind.
+Consider leaving anything you have leftover behind.
 The local people will appreciate it.

-Suggested Books to Read for Inspiration
+Suggested Books About Cuba to Read for Inspiration